mcihanozer/Assimpinator5000/README.txt

 M. Cihan Ozer - Aug.
 2016, Montreal
-	mco@mcihanozer.com

 	^-_-^
-Quote of the Day: "No!
-No, see, this is the fundamental flaw with the check check-plus check-minus system!
-The only reason Token was able to do all that is because his family is rich!"

-NAME:

-As always, I did not care and could not come up about/with a name when I start to right this program.
-So, I am naming it as Assimpinator5000.

 PURPOSE:

 This program reads meshes using Assimp library and then serialize them into bunch of different files.
-Thus, instead of writing/adding bunch of mesh reader functions for different mesh extensions or handling Assimp library on your own, you can use this program, and write a C++ code that reads binary files to load the meshes.

 FLOW: